This article contains spoilers clearly marked at the end of the review. If you had questions about this film, I have the answers you need.

 Just as the theory of demonic possession can be applied to Hereditary, so can mental illness and trauma.
 Annie speaks about how her father had 'psychotic depression' and her brother was schizophrenic.
 She also speaks about how her mother has multiple personality disorder.
 Research into these disorders shows them to be hereditary and passed down the family lineage.

 Did everything that happened in the film become a part of the hereditary mental illness within the family.
 Fugue state is a known factor of multiple personality disorders.
 Many supernatural elements are associated with sleepwalkers.
-Even the ending can be explained away if mental illness is then applied to Peter's behavior.
-Prolonged periods of trauma are said to exasperate mental illness and goodness knows Annis life and the lives of her children seem to be plagued by it.
+Even the ending can be explained away if mental illness is then applied to Peter's behaviour.
+Prolonged periods of trauma are said to exasperate mental illness and goodness knows Annie's life and the lives of her children seem to be plagued by it.

 Annie's mental break happens when her husband is killed.